The Friday Irregular

 The Friday Irregular does not set any cookies or tracking, but our host and linked sites out of our control might.

-Unless otherwise indicated dollar values are in US dollars.
+Unless otherwise indicated dollar values are in U.S. dollars.
 Currency conversions are at current rates at time of writing and may be rounded.

 The Friday Irregular uses Common Era year notation.